codeforamerica/notify-the-msc/README.md

 Installation
 ------

 Notify the MSC is a Python Flask application.
-To install Python in your local development environment, follow the dirctions for [Python & Virtualenv](https://github.com/codeforamerica/howto/blob/master/Python-Virtualenv.md).
+To install Python in your local development environment, follow the directions for [Python & Virtualenv](https://github.com/codeforamerica/howto/blob/master/Python-Virtualenv.md).
 The file `Procfile` contains the command for running the app; you can run it directly:

     $ python main.py